Marcello09/notion-lock/README.en.md

 4. Press the green button "Generate Text"
 5. Thats it!
 Your secret data is now available to you!

 #### Disclaimer: The add-on uses AES encryption in Browser, no data is send to any server during encryption or decryption.
-All this run local on your machine memory !!
+It runs local on your machine memory !!
+There is no way to recover data stored if you lose your password

 # Like it?